renatolinsdigital/javascript-functions/README.md

 }
 ```

-In this case, if you call greet() without providing a name, it will default to "User."
+In this case, if you call ```greet``` without providing a name, it will default to "User".
 If you call greet("John"), it will use the provided name.

 __Rest Parameters:__

- The rest parameter (...numbers in this case) allows a function to accept an indefinite number of arguments as an array.
+ The rest parameter (```...numbers``` in this case) allows a function to accept an indefinite number of arguments as an array.
 You can then perform operations on this array within the function.
 For example:

 ```javascript
 function sum(...numbers) {